 Step Three: Generate a What-If Report or Degree Audit

 The What-If Report and Degree Audit is used for academic planning and course selection, because it matches the courses that the student has taken with the requirements of his/her degree program or anticipated program.
 These reports are available for anyone who has enrolled for credit as a Penn State undergraduate and has at least one graded semester record.
-This includes undergraduate students in any classification (degree, provisional, or nondegree) and former students.

-Step Four: Review a Recommended Academic Plan (RAP)
+Step Four: Review a Suggested Academic Plan

 Step Five: Use Schedule Builder